andrew-edwards/fitting-size-spectra/code/readMeCode.txt

 *************************

-fitting2.r - simulates a data set and then fits spectra using eight methods, producing Figures 1 and 2.

 fitting3rep.r - results from 10,000 simulated data sets, to give the blue histograms in Figure 3 and the results in Table 2.
 Also does the MLEfix method, and plots Figure A.2.